All by myself: looking back on a quarter of agile writing

 A few weeks ago I was teaching an OKR workshop for product owners.
 When I mentioned I am writing a book in sprints, I received furtive laughter.
 I'm not sure why.
 Maybe the PO's felt I was taking agile too far.
 Or perhaps, more likely, they thought agile or scrum can't be done just by yourself.
 The rule is: you need a team.
 And a PO.
 Who is not the team.

 Rules.
 If there's one concern I have about agile and scrum, is that is so overly protocolled, it's killing off all the freedom and creativity.
 Of course, it's harder working on your own than with a team.
 But I'm a writer.
 I'm used to striking out on my own.
-And even if it's just me, myself and I, my practice of agile writing has been paying off.
+And even if it's all by myself, my practice of agile writing has been paying off.

 Eye of the tiger: goal setting

 In april I started applying a serious agile practice to my writing.
 I started with setting a goal (OKR) for myself, so as to direct my work towards that what needed to be done the most.
 My goal was to really anchor my main character more firmly as the spill around which the whole story revolves.
 Or to put it in OKR-lingo:

 Objective - it's all about her: main character is the centre

 Plot restructure is done yes / no

 I'm happy to report I achieved my goal.
 And I did it by working in agile sprints of 3 weeks.
 By myself.
 It helped me be and stay more productive (never mind the occasional procrastination).

 I divided all the work I had in 'stories' or work items.
 Every item I gave an estimated amount of points (is it a small, medium or large item?).
 I grouped together stories to do in one sprint.
 After a couple of sprints I had a good impression of the amount of points I could do in a sprint (about 30).
 Also, Trello is my BFF!